-We are working hard to fund a very important addition to our endowed scholarship opportunities for women at Fort Lewis College.
+We are working hard to fund a very important addition to our scholarship opportunities for women at Fort Lewis College.
 Be on the lookout for fundraising events in the future including the Holiday Un-Party and the Book and Author Luncheon.
 We always accept donations to the Sandy Brown Scholarship Fund.

 AAUW Sandy Brown Scholarship Fund